Turtlehead Peak

 Skyrocket flowers

-From my rock perch, I had a good view of Turtlehead Peak (mouse over)
+From my perch, I had a good view of Turtlehead Mountain (mouse over)

 Indian paintbrush

-The route leads to the saddle and then goes up the backside of the mountain.
+The route leads to the saddle and then runs up the backside of the mountain

-There are a few trails but we take one on our right.
+There are a few trails but we took one on our right

 Looking across the valley toward Bridge Mountain (mouse over)